anshchatare228/sgpa-cgpa-calculator/README.md

 # sgpa-cgpa-calculator
-website to calculate cgpa and sgpa by inputting users subject wise graders
+website to calculate cgpa and sgpa by inputting user's subject wise grades